Venkata-Nageswara-Bhadri78/Referral-Hub/README.md

 - It includes various tabs and sections depending on the user type:

 #### Common Sections for Both Users
-- **Default Referrals** – Pre-added sample referrals for demonstration.
+- **Default Referrals** – Pre-added sample referrals for demonstration (Just for display, but not useful)
-- **All Referrals** – Displays all referrals added by registered referral providers.
+- **All Referrals** – Displays all referrals added by all registered referral providers.

 #### Referral Seeker-Specific
-- **Submitted Referrals** – Displays all referrals the user has applied for.
+- **Submitted Referrals** – Displays all referrals the user has applied for (not the default referrals).

 #### Referral Provider-Specific
 - **Posted Referrals** – Allows providers to add new referrals and see all referrals they have posted.